What does an Addiction Counselor in New Jersey do? What is Their Job Role?

 - the requirements for licensure will be met.

-Board of Marriage and Family Therapy Examiners
+The Board of New Jersey Marriage and Family Therapy Examiners

 Professional Counselor Examiners Committee

 The New Jersey Board of Marriage and Family Therapy Examiners is host to regulatory committees including the Professional Counselor Examiners Committee and Alcohol and Drug Counselors Committee.
 The purpose of the Alcohol and Drug Counselors Committee is to: